Playing the stock market is a common but misleading phrase: The stock market is not a game and it does come with investment risks.

 Invest for the Long-term

 The market tends to go up with time, and has recovered from every previous dip and drop.
-For investors, that means that simply keeping their money in the market is a solid strategy to mitigate the risks of short-term market drops.
-(That’s not to say that the market couldn’t experience a catastrophic fall at some point in the future and never recover.
-But it is to say: History is on the investors’ side.)
+For investors, that means keeping their money in the market for the long haul can be one strategy to mitigate the risks of short-term market drops.

 Do Your Research